gabsalvo/gabsalvo/README.md

 - Comfortable teaching **technical teams**, **non-CS professionals**, and **students** at different levels

 If your organisation needs someone who can both **build** systems and **teach** them to others, that’s my sweet spot.

 ---

+## Let’s talk

+- 📧 Email: **info@gabsalvo.com**
+- 📅 Book a free 30-min intro call: https://calendly.com/gabrielesalvo/30min

+Tell me about your team, your data, and what “success” looks like.
+I’ll help you decide whether AI is the right tool – and if it is, we’ll make it work in practice.

+## Right now

+- 🧠 **Master’s:** AI & Engineering Systems @ TU/e – **Healthcare track**
+- 🏥 **Focus:** AI for healthcare, intelligent prosthetics, and optimisation of data-heavy pipelines
+- 📚 **Currently deepening:**
+  - *8TM10 (2025-GS2) Orthopaedic Soft Tissues: biomechanics and mechanobiology*
+  - *5ARD0 (2025-GS2) Control principles for linear systems*
+- 🔎 **Open to:**
+  - AI consulting (retainer or project-based, EU/remote)
+  - Future **PhD collaborations** in AI for healthcare, robotics, and prosthetics

+---